MRU-CSIS-1501-201901-001/lab.quizzes/04/quiz-04-practice-02-instructions.md

 1. **roomsWithCapacityAtLeast(`int`)**

    - returns an ArrayList<Room> that contains all Rooms in the inventory that have a capacity AT LEAST as large as the given target capacity
-   - if no rooms are in the inventory that fulfill the requirement, this method returns null
+   - if no rooms are in the inventory that fulfill the requirement, this method returns an empty ArrayList

 1. **view()**